Kalnazar/ChatAppFirebase-iOS/README.md

 ```

 ## Pods
+Used pods:
+- pod 'Firebase/Core'
+- pod 'Firebase/Auth'
+- pod 'Firebase/Database'
+- pod 'Alamofire'
+- pod 'MessageKit'
+- pod 'JGProgressHUD'
+- pod 'RealmSwift'
+- pod 'SDWebImage'
 You can also see all used pods in "Podfile".
-Used pods: